HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 4. Right click on the language and a context menu will appear: <br /> ![](/Images/Razl/compare14.PNG)
 5. Click the Ignore Field

-When a language is ignored Razl will re-compare all loaded items and the language name will have a strikethrough:
+When a language is ignored Sitecore Razl will re-compare all loaded items and the language name will have a strikethrough:

  ![](/Images/Razl/compare15.PNG)